 - It is also believed that if an individual is cremated close to the holy river, he or she can attain salvation.

 - Natives affected by the ill-effects of Mangal should worship Goddess Ganga and take a holy dip in the river on Ganga Saptami to get relief from the negative effects of the planet.

 Legend of Ganga Saptami

-A legend states that Goddess Ganga first came out from the perspiration of Lord Vishnu’s feet and secondly, she appeared from the Kamandal (ewer) of Lord Brahma.
+A legend states that Goddess Ganga first emerged from the perspiration of Lord Vishnu’s feet and secondly, she appeared from the Kamandal (ewer) of Lord Brahma.

 During her transit, the surge of river Ganga wreaked havoc on the hermitage of Sage Jahnu.
 In his anger, Rishi Jahnu drank the entire waters of Ganga.
-Pleaded to release the river and pacified of his anger, he released Ganga from his ear and since that day Ganga Saptami is also famously celebrated as Jahnu Saptami.
+After his anger subsided, he released Ganga from his ear and since that day Ganga Saptami is also famously celebrated as Jahnu Saptami.

 To know about other Hindu festivals, Click here!